 - 1. Uniforms will be supplied to the players on most teams.
 Lost uniforms must be paid for.
 Uniforms will be returned in a clean condition at the end of each season. - 2.
-Each coach will have contact with parents at the beginning of the season.
-The information provided to parents should include: an encouragement to parents to watch the games, expectations for players, a schedule of practices and games, an informed consent/risk acknowledgement form, and a team list giving players' and coaches' names and phone numbers.
+Each coach will provide their players with a letter for parents.
+These letters will also be submitted to the athletic director and school office.
+The content of these letters should include an encouragement to parents to watch the games, expectations for players, a schedule of practices and games, an informed consent/risk acknowledgement form, and a team list giving players' and coaches' names and phone numbers.